 5G home internet

 5G home internet is currently the most accessible, genuine alternative to the NBN.
-It still isn’t available for everyone in Australia just yet, instead being restricted to the major cities, but is slowly rolling out to more people.
+It still isn’t available for everyone in Australia just yet, instead being restricted to the major cities, but it's slowly rolling out to more people.

 Currently, Telstra leads the 5G home internet space with 80% coverage in Australia.
 Optus comes in second and Vodafone third.
 Other retail service providers (RSPs) including TPG, iiNet, Spintel and Internode, resell access to either the Optus or Vodafone 5G network.